sourcey/libsourcey/docs/api/http.md

 void reset(net::TCPSocket::Ptr socket)
 ```

+Defined in src/http/include/icy/http/server.h:96

 Reset this connection for reuse with a new socket.
-Called by the connection pool to avoid allocating a new [ServerConnection](#serverconnection).
+Called by the connection pool to avoid allocating a new [ServerConnection](#serverconnection-1).

 ---